 Three bedrooms: 1 x double with TV and wonderful views over moors, 2 x twin.
 Bathroom with bath (with electric shower over), basin and WC.
 Ground floor cloakroom with basin and WC.
 Well-equipped fitted kitchen with spacious dining area with window seat overlooking courtyard.
 Sitting room with open fire and French doors leading to south-facing cobbled courtyard.

-Electric storage heaters with open fire in sitting room.
+Electric storage heaters with open fire.
 Electric cooker, microwave, fridge/freezer, washing machine (in separate shared utility), dishwasher, 2 x TVs, DVD player, CD player.
 Free wireless broadband.
 Power and starter pack for open fire inc. in rent.
 Bed linen inc. in rent.
 Cot and highchair by request.
 Sunny courtyard with garden furniture and use of owners' large enclosed garden.
 Off road parking for 2 cars.
-Well-behaved pet welcome at £10 charge.
+Well-behaved dog welcome at £10 charge.
 Sorry, no smoking.
 Shop and pubs 5 mins walk.

 About the location